What Are API Security Solutions?

 This functionality has enormous benefits for software developers.
 As developers build new apps and web applications, APIs enable them to incorporate data and leverage functionality from existing software, rather than creating new databases and building new functionality from scratch.
 As a result, developers can accelerate timelines and create more powerful software.

 Because they are so widely used and they frequently access sensitive data, APIs have become a primary attack vector for malicious actors.
 API security is the practice of putting protocols, best practices, and technology in place to guard against a wide range of API attacks.
+Modern API security solutions often complement traditional tools like web application firewalls (WAFs).
+While many WAFs provide foundational protections such as traffic filtering and rate limiting, dedicated API security tools extend protection by analyzing API schemas, business logic, and behavioral patterns.

-The need for API security solutions
+Why are API security solutions important?

 Because APIs are essential to the functionality of IT systems, API security is a business-critical endeavor.
 Successful attacks on APIs may have devastating consequences for an organization, including: